-A sleep study enables a doctor to prescribe a course of treatment that will not only help a person to get a good night sleep, but to also feel better and live a healthier life.
-Sleep studies can be crucial for people with obstructive sleep apnea, which, left untreated, can increase risk of cardiovascular disease, diabetes, high blood pressure and stroke.
+A sleep study enables a doctor to prescribe a course of treatment that will not only help a person to get a good night sleep, but to also feel better and improve their overall health.
+Sleep studies are crucial for people with obstructive sleep apnea, if left untreated can increase risk of cardiovascular disease, diabetes, high blood pressure and stroke.

-Polysomnogram (PSG) - general monitoring and evaluation, usually done overnight.
-This test records several body functions during sleep, including: brain activity, eye movement, oxygen & carbon dioxide blood levels, heart rate and rhythm, breathing rate and rhythm, the flow of air through your mouth and nose, snoring, body muscle movements, and chest & belly movement.
+Polysomnogram (Diagnostic PSG) - general monitoring and evaluation, usually done overnight.
+This test records several body functions during sleep, including: brain activity, eye movement, oxygen & carbon dioxide blood levels, heart rate and rhythm, breathing rate and rhythm, the flow of air through a patient'smouth and nose, snoring, body muscle movements, and chest & belly movement (respiratory effort).

 Daytime Multiple Sleep Latency Test (MSLT) - a series of 5 "nap" opportunities set at 2 hour increments between each nap following an Overnight Diagnostic Polysomnographic.
-It is used to diagnose Narcolepsy and measure the degree of daytime sleepiness.
+It is used to diagnose Narcolepsy and to measure the degree of daytime sleepiness.
 This test measures how long it takes you to fall asleep and the stages of sleep seen in the short nap opportunity.
 To ensure accurate results, the provider may ask for sleep diary and/or actigraphy to be done 2 weeks prior and it follows after an overnight diagnostic PSG to confirm at least 6 hours of sleep prior to the testing.

-Maintenance of Wakefulness Test (MWT) - a series of 4 wake periods spaced in 2 hour increments between periods used to measure how alert you are during the day.
+Maintenance of Wakefulness Test (MWT) - a series of 4 wake periods spaced in 2 hour increments between periods used to measure how alert you can be at different times during the day.
 This test measures whether you can stay awake during a time when you are normally awake.

 Take a look at our "What to Expect" photo tour to see inside a sleep study.